Juice (TV series)

 Juice is a British surreal comedy television series created by and starring Mawaan Rizwan for BBC Three.
-The series is based on Rizwan's 2018 Edinburgh Fringe show.
+The series is based on Rizwan's 2018 Edinburgh Fringe show and premiered on 18 September 2023.
 It follows Rizwan's character, Jamma, as he navigates work life and relationships with his family and boyfriend.

 Premise

 Juice follows Jamma, a young gay man who is navigating commitment issues in his relationship with his boyfriend, Guy, and attention issues in his relationship with his family.
 Guy contrasts with Jamma's high octane personality; he is a calmer, older man with an established career as a therapist and a desire for his relationship with Jamma to become more concrete.
 Jamma's mother, Farida, is a former movie star who now manages the Megacentre, a community centre for underprivileged people of all ages.
 Both Farida and Jamma's younger brother, Isaac, often upstage and outshine him, much to Jamma's dismay.